apjanke/zprezto-personal/README.md

-apjanke's zprezto-themes
+apjanke's zprezto-personal
 ==========================

-This is a module of Prezto modules and themes by [apjanke](https://github.com/apjanke).
+This is a module of Prezto contrib modules and themes by [apjanke](https://github.com/apjanke).

 There is nothing useful in here yet!
 This is a work-in-progress that I'm putting together as I learn Prezto and decide whether to migrate to it from Oh My Zsh.